vlookok/DevOpsNUSProj/README.md

 # 1. Build
 # 2. Test
 # 3. Deploy
-# 4. Monitoring
+# 4. Monitoring using UpTimeRobot
-# to use Telegram for notification
+# And to use Telegram for notification